About me

 Hi. 👋 My name is Konrad.

-I’m a senior scientist at Roche Pharma R&D (pRED).
+I’m a senior scientist at Roche Pharma R&D (pRED), where I am contributing to the FAIRification of research data.

 Previously I was a senior research engineer at PetaGene and a postdoctoral researcher in Eric Miska’s group (Gurdon Institute).
 I have a PhD from the University of Cambridge, supervised by John Marioni at the European Bioinformatics Institute (EMBL-EBI).